Resources on Funding Professional School

 Our PPA Information Page on the National Health Service Corps provides a general overview and links to the NHSC websites.

-FIRST Financial Aid Fact Sheets pages on the Association of American Medical Colleges websites has a huge amount of information.
+The Association of American Medical Colleges has great resources on managing your finances during medical school.
 Even if you aren't applying to medical school, their pages on how applying for financial aid works, loan repayment, etc, can be very helpful.

 For Pre-Law Students, Make use of the AccessLex Student Loan Calculator which helps you calculate how much individual schools will cost and how much you should take out in loans.